blosavio/thingy/README.md

       </p>
       <p>
-        There&apos;s something we&apos;d like to improve: We wanted to think of <code>Alice</code>, <code>Bob</code>, and <code>Charlie</code> as functions, so having <code>appli</code> sprinkled throughout kinda destroys that illusion.
+        There&apos;s something we&apos;d like to improve: We wanted to think of <code>Alice</code>, <code>Bob</code>, and <code>Charlie</code> as functions, so having the symbol &quot;application&quot; sprinkled throughout kinda destroys that illusion.
       </p>
       <p>
-        Regular Clojure vectors have the capability to act as functions when at the head of an S-expression.
+        Perhaps we could leverage the fact that regular Clojure vectors have the capability to act as functions when at the head of an S-expression.
       </p>
       <pre><code>([97 98 99] 1) ;; =&gt; 98</code></pre>
       <p>